• Skip to primary navigation

 Pare It Down: You could leave out the salted caramel sauce and just dust it with powdered icing sugar through a small sieve.
 It’s a pretty moist cake and would still be delicious if you don’t want the sauce!

-EASY Gingerbread Cake with Salted Caramel Sauce – Step-by-Step Instructions
+EASY Gingerbread Cake with Caramel Sauce – Step-by-Step Instructions

 Warm Gingerbread Cake with Salted Caramel Sauce Ingredients on Wooden Board.

-Ingredients for Warm Gingerbread Cake with Salted Caramel Sauce
+Ingredients for Warm Gingerbread Cake with Warm Caramel Sauce

 Whisking dry ingredients for Warm Gingerbread Cake with Salted Caramel Sauce.